 Famously featured in numerous Egyptian films and previously known as the meeting place for couples, the Aquarium Grotto Garden is a must-visit location in Zamalek, Cairo.

-The beauty of the garden is not only in its wonderful design, but also in the use of materials for building designs.
+The beauty of the garden is not only in its outstanding design but also in the use of materials for building designs.
 The garden consists of an entrance designed as a fish gill, and behind it is the foyer area.

 On the sides, there are two fins covering four garden corridors.
 As for the inside, it consists of corridors or cavities resembling coral reefs located in the sea.
 If you look at the ceiling of one of the corridors, you will find that it has cavities which are designed to create sounds of waves when the air passes through them.